What is blood sacrifice in the Bible? What is it for?

 Like the animals whose blood was brought by the high priest into the sanctuary and burned as a sacrifice for sin, “so Jesus also suffered outside the gate in order to sanctify the people through His own blood” (Hebrews 13:12, ESV).

-Indeed, “we have been sanctified through the offering of the body of Jesus Christ once for all” (Hebrews 10:10, ESV).
-As such, “how much more shall we be saved from [His] wrath through Him!”
+Indeed, “we have been sanctified through the offering of the body of Jesus Christ once for all” (verse 10 of chapter 10, ESV).
+As such, “how much more shall we be saved from God’s wrath through Him!”
 (Romans 5:9, NIV).

 3) It reconciles us with God.